Pseudo-Zeno: Sources

 Pseudo-Zeno's direct sources include the Bible, Dionysius Thrax, the Pseudo-Aristotelian Divisiones, Plato's Phaedo and Timaeus, Porphyry, Seneca the Younger's Naturales quaestiones, David the Invincible's Prolegomena and Elias's Prolegomena.
 The last two are the latest sources used and help date the text.
 Pseudo-Zeno directly references the ancient Pythagoreans.
 Other sources he may have used include the Pseudo-Aristotelian On the Universe, Epicurus's Epistula Pythoclem and Lucretius's De rerum natura.
 The works of Aristotle he also clearly knew, either directly or indirectly.

 Aristotle is the primary influence.
 The influence of Neoplatonism is also clear.

+Language

+The modern editors of the text, Stone and Shirinian, consider the existing Armenian text to be a translation from Greek, largely on account of its vocabulary, which they associate with the Hellenizing School.

+E. G. Schmidt and L. G. Westerink, however, argue that the text is probably an original composition in Armenian because of the exact verbal correspondence with certain quotations from the Armenian versions of Aristotle, David the Invincible and Dionysius Thrax.

 Manuscripts

 There are four (perhaps five) surviving manuscripts of Pseudo-Zeno.
 They are assigned the letters A, B, C and D and represent two distinct recensions.
 Only A is of the long recension, the rest (including the hypothetical fifth) belong to the short recension.
 The long recension is twice as long and has a different ordering of sections.
 The material in the long recension is mostly authentic, but the short recension is closer to the correct order.

 All four manuscripts are kept in the Matenadaran.
 The oldest is A (Matenadaran M5254), copied by the scribe Geworg in the monastery of Deljut in 1280.
 B (Matenadaran M627) was copied by a scribe named Xačik in 1314.
 C (Matenadaran M3487) was copied by Jacob of Crimea in 1389.
 D (Matenadaran 1823) was copied in 1731 by a scribe named Mesrob in Etchmiadzin.

 The New Dictionary of the Armenian Language published in Venice in 1836 contains words from Pseudo-Zeno cited to a "festal calendar", which suggests that a copy of Pseudo-Zeno existed in the same manuscript as a liturgical calendar in the Mechitarist library in Venice.